d-sandborn/pyTRACE/README.md

 ## Setup

 Clone TRACE to your machine or download and unzip a [release](https://github.com/d-sandborn/pyTRACE/releases).
-Ensure pip is installed, preferably in a virtual environment (we suggest [this method](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)). pyTRACE can then be installed (as an editable install) by navigating to the unzipped directory of TRACE and running the following command in a terminal emulator
+Ensure pip and python are installed in a virtual environment (we suggest [this method](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)). pyTRACE can then be installed (as an editable install) by navigating to the unzipped directory of TRACE and running the following command in a terminal emulator
 ```
 python -m pip install -e .
 ```